How to Prepare for SSC CGL in 3 Months

 At this point, you ought to have a good understanding of the exam patterns and the topics.
 The third month is when you begin taking mock tests of full length every 2 to 3 days.
 It will give you a realistic experience of test conditions and assist you to increase your endurance.
 Be sure to time yourself accurately and be certain that you can complete every section in the time allotted.

-.
+It is important to improve two areasthat are important: speed as well as precision.
 Make sure you improve the accuracy of each practice test.
-Take more tests, and attempt to minimize the errors you find on your test practice.3.
-Prepare for the Descriptive Paper
+Take more tests, and attempt to minimize the errors you find on your test practice.

 Even though the level 3 (Descriptive Paper) may appear distant but it's crucial to begin preparations for it right now.
 Write the essays, letters, as well as the precis.
 Improve the speed of your writing and its clarity.
 Write your essay or a letter each two days.
 You should also check your work for mistakes in spelling or grammar.